Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 Employment contracts under Spain labor laws

 Legal Spanish employment contracts can be in writing or verbal.
-However, Spain labor law does require certain employment contracts to be in writing, such as temporary employment contracts, contracts involving special labor relations (e.g., lawyers, top managers, and commercial representatives), and part-time contracts.
+However, Spain labor law does require certain employment contracts to be in writing, such as temporary employment contracts, contracts involving special labor relations (e.g., lawyers, top managers, and commercial representatives), contracts that last longer than four weeks, and part-time contracts.
 The Public State Employment Service (SEPE) should receive the contract within 10 days of the contract coming into force.
 Workers who are at least 18 years of age can sign a work contract.
 Those between 16 and 18 years old will need permission from a parent.
-It is not legal for people younger than 16 years old to work in Spain.
+It is generally not legal for people younger than 16 years old to work in Spain – there are some exceptions for artists, but the Labor Authority must authorize this.

 Your employer in Spain can ask you to perform duties of higher or lower categories than those specified in the contract.
 However, if the duties are in a higher category, you might be eligible for a pay raise and a promotion.
 Employers must comply with the requirements and procedures laid down in labor legislation when making changes to contracts.
 Otherwise, the worker has the right to terminate the contract with compensation.